santoslab/sysmlv2-models/aadl-profile-models/temp-control/readme.md

 1. Select ``File >> Examples >> Firmata >> StandardFirmata`` and upload
 that to the board

-1. Open the slang embedded project in IVE by following the instructions in [hamr/slang/bin/project.cmd](hamr/slang/bin/project.cmd)
+1. Open the Slang embedded project in IVE by following the instructions in [hamr/slang/bin/project.cmd](hamr/slang/bin/project.cmd#L19-L50)

 1. Change [DeviceBridge.port](hamr/slang/src/main/component/tc/TempControlAadl/device/DeviceBridge.scala#L8) so that it matches the board's port